SPECS & FAQ

 What is the process of deploying robotic aerial security on our commercial property?

-Deployment requires 1 week and involves coordination with Corporate Security and Facilities Management and sometimes Corporate Communications.
-High level (and often concurrent) steps include determine base station locations, tie-in with existing power and security systems, map the entire facility with LiDAR, create patrols, train staff, test system and deploy.
+Deployment requires two weeks and involves coordination with Corporate Security and Facilities Management and sometimes Corporate Communications.
+High level (and often concurrent) steps include determine base station locations, tie-in with existing power and security systems, map the entire facility, create patrols, train staff, test system and deploy.